wojciech-karwowski/ARISA-Project/README.md

 ## Data

 The project utilizes the public [**MAR20 (Military Aircraft Recognition)**](https://www.kaggle.com/datasets/khlaifiabilel/military-aircraft-recognition-dataset) dataset.
-Aircraft objects were cropped according to annotations and scaled to a fixed resolution of $224 \times 244 pixels$.
+Aircraft objects were cropped according to annotations and scaled to a fixed resolution of $224 \times 244$ pixels.

 ---